 Parks and Entertainment

 Perhaps the most iconic park in the world, Magic Kingdom is all about fairy tales, fantasy and getting lost in the magic.
-This park is the #1 must-do in all of Walt Disney World, with it's Festival of Fantasy parade, dozens of rides (for all ages - even infants!), four roller-coasters, a stage show and surprises around every corner.
-Here is also where you will find meet and greets for the most characters!
-Top it all off with the fireworks show, Happily Ever After, and you have the perfect day.
-We recommend at least 2-3 days at Magic Kingdom just to scratch the surface!
+This park is the #1 must-do at Walt Disney World, with it's dozens of attractions and shows (for all ages - even infants!), four roller-coasters, surprises around every corner and amazing Enchanted fireworks to end your day.

-Disney Springs (above, formerly called Downtown Disney) and the Boardwalk area are great places to poke around some unique and specialty shops, eat at some celebrity chef restaurants and the best part is you don't need a park pass to go.
-These areas do not require any admission or passes.
+Disney Springs (above, formerly called Downtown Disney) and the Boardwalk area are great places to wander around some unique and specialty shops and dine at some celebrity chef's restaurants (Wolfgang Puck, Rick Bayless, Guy Fieri, Art Smith, Masahara Morimoto).
+Grab a meal or a snack, wander the shops, and soak up the atmosphere!